-Roselyne is a Chemical and Processing Engineer with 3 years experience, a mother of two kids and the first chemical engineer to ever work in the mining sector in this country.
-She is a registered member of Engineers Board of Kenya.
-She has also worked as an acting production supervisor in a tea factory before she joined the mining sector.
+Roselyne is a Chemical and Processing Engineer with 3 years of experience, a mother of two kids, and the first chemical engineer to ever work in the mining sector in this country.
+She is a registered member of the Engineers Board of Kenya.
+She also worked as an acting production supervisor in a tea factory before she joined the mining sector.
 When she is not working she volunteers in mentoring the youth.
 She spends her free time cooking and watching movies.

-A: My typical working day starts at 8am-5pm.
-In the government we are more of regulators and researchers than technical.
-We provide extension services to all the miners especially the artisanal miners and small scale miners.
+A: My typical working day starts at 8 am-5 pm.
+In the government, we are more of regulators and researchers than technical ones.
+We provide extension services to all the miners especially the artisanal miners and small-scale miners.
 We also promote mineral value addition within the country.
-We also provide technical support to mineral value addition entities.
+We also provide technical support to mineral value-addition entities.
 We disseminate mineral value addition information to relevant stakeholders.

-A: No. Initially I wanted to be a doctor because I did love and passed in Biology, Chemistry and Math, but because my points were not meeting the JAB requirements I decided I would do any science related course.
+A: No. Initially, I wanted to be a doctor because I did love and passed Biology, Chemistry, and Math, but because my points were not meeting the JAB requirements I decided I would do any science-related course.
 It was then that I met the current Senator of Bomet, then he was a lecturer at Moi University.
 He introduced me to engineering specifically Chemical & Processing and Mechanical & Production engineering.
-Of the two I felt in love with chemical engineering and the rest is history.
+Of the two I fell in love with chemical engineering and the rest is history.

 A: Yes.
-I remember there was this time I was an intern at some tea producing factory, I was the acting production supervisor, they were underpaying me just because they thought I was not capable of working as expected.
-It’s never easy working in a male dominated field; you have to prove them wrong to be treated right.
+I remember there this time I was an intern at some tea-producing factory, I was the acting production supervisor, and they were underpaying me just because they thought I was not capable of working as expected.
+It’s never easy working in a male-dominated field; you have to prove them wrong to be treated right.
 Bringing motherhood into the picture, giving up is not the solution.
 So balancing work and motherhood becomes a challenge, and it’s a challenge we have to accept and cope with.

-A: Chemical engineering is simple. it’s about the processing of raw materials to finished product in the most economical way possible and should be environment friendly.
+A: Chemical engineering is simple. it’s about the processing of raw materials to finished products in the most economical way possible and should be environment friendly.

 When you have the capabilities go for it and believe in yourself.
 Nothing is for men alone.